sajjadGG/book-python/basics/function/doctest.rst

 * Assignment: Function Doctest Regexp
 * Complexity: hard
 * Lines of code to write: 0 lines
-* Estimated time of completion: 5 min
+* Estimated time: 5 min
 * Solution: TODO
 * Warning: Do not write any code - **discussion only**